Database Guidelines 5. Barcodes & Identifiers

 Use the "Add barcode or identifier" button to add another row.
 You can add as many rows as you need.

 Usually, the human readable code will include spaces, dashes, or other characters.
 These characters only serve to make the barcode easier to read, they are not necessary for computers to parse.
-It is recommended to enter them without the spaces and dashes (for usability and searching), but the choice is exclusively up to the submitter.
 Ultimately, the barcode can be entered both ways on the same release, please do not delete one version in favor of the other.
+When entering as-on-release text barcodes, please add all characters present.

-The 'Description' field can be used to indicate the source of the barcode, for example "Scanned" and "Text".
+The 'Description' field can be used to indicate the source of the barcode, for example "Text" (the numbers printed below the barcode) and "Scanned" (when using a barcode scanner to read the code).
 In the case of multiple barcodes on a release, they can all be entered in separate barcode fields - please use the 'Description' field to provide any further information, if possible.

 Matrix numbers can also be found printed on the label, often without the stamper version etc, this can be added in a separate field if desired.